Skip to main content Skip to main navigation

 Things you should know

 This information is general in nature and has been prepared without taking your objectives, needs and overall financial situation into account.
-For this reason, you should consider the appropriateness of the information to your own circumstances and, if necessary, seek appropriate professional advice.
+For this reason, you should consider the appropriateness of the information and if necessary, seek appropriate professional advice.
+This includes any tax consequences arising from any promotions for investors and customers should seek independent, professional tax advice on any taxation matters before making a decision based on this information.